Our Cosmic Backyard — Solar System Architecture & Formation

 The Kuiper Belt (30–55 AU): Beyond Neptune lies a disk of icy bodies left over from the solar system’s formation.
 Pluto lives here, along with other dwarf planets like Makemake and Haumea.
 The Kuiper Belt is the source of many short-period comets.
 Scattered disk objects (like Eris) occupy even more eccentric and inclined orbits beyond the classical Kuiper Belt.

 The Oort Cloud (~2,000–100,000 AU): At the outer edges of the Sun’s gravitational influence lies a vast spherical shell of icy bodies.
-The inner Oort Cloud extends from roughly 2,000-5,000 AU; the outer cloud reaches from ~10,000 to perhaps 100,000 AU.
+The inner Oort Cloud (sometimes called the Hills Cloud) extends from roughly 2,000–20,000 AU; the outer cloud reaches from ~20,000 to perhaps 100,000 AU.
 Objects here are so loosely bound that passing stars and the Milky Way’s gravity can nudge them into the inner solar system as long-period comets.

 Astronomical Unit (AU): The average Earth-Sun distance, ~150 million km.
 A convenient unit for solar system distances.